marikomakhm/ada-project/TrovatelliT.github.io/text.md

 - **Intermediaries:** intermediaries are the lawyers and service providers who helped set up offshore entities.

 ## Which countries were involved?
-The very first question we asked ourselves was which countries were involved.
+The very first question we asked ourselves which countries were involved in the scandal and to which extend.
 Was it the usual suspects?
 Was it mostly rich countries?
-To try to answer it, we simply counted the number of nodes by country.
+*To try to answer it, we simply counted the number of nodes by country.*  (Change this)

 We get the following table: